Myth Busting: Orthotics Weaken Your Feet

 Multiple studies* show increased activity of certain muscles when patients wear orthotics, demonstrating that orthotics can actually make your feet stronger.
 All while off-loading overworked tissues.

 Orthotics don’t act like a crutch in turn they are improving foot function and therefore increase muscle strength!
-Debunking the myth that foot orthotics lead to muscle atrophy and weaken the muscles of the foot and leg - not true!
+Debunking the myth that foot orthotics lead to muscle weakness of the foot and leg.